Tom Barrack: Political activity

-Indictment for foreign lobbying
+Indictment for foreign lobbying and acquittal

 On July 20, 2021, Barrack and his business protege Matthew Grimes were indicted as an agent working at the direction of a foreign power, obstructing justice, and making false statements to law enforcement.
 He was jailed for two days before being released on $250 million bond secured by $5 million in cash.
-The indictment was broadened in May 2022 to include alleging Barrack sought hundreds of millions of dollars in investments from the United Arab Emirates while illegally lobbying the Trump administration on its behalf.
+The indictment was broadened in May 2022 to include allegations that Barrack sought hundreds of millions of dollars in investments from the United Arab Emirates while illegally lobbying the Trump administration on its behalf.

-In October 2022, in an interview with a State Department investigator, which was conducted to determine if or not Barrack would be a threat to the national security as an ambassador, he failed to provide names of the four Emiratis, who on behalf of the UAE government assigned Barrack to influence the Trump campaign.
+In July 2017, in an interview with a State Department investigator, which was conducted to determine whether or not Barrack would be a threat to national security as an ambassador, he failed to provide names of the four Emiratis, who on behalf of the UAE government assigned Barrack to influence the Trump campaign.
 Barrack only mentioned the names of Al Waleed bin Talal Al Saud, Nacho Figueras and Roberto Hernandez Ramirez.

 On November 4, 2022, Barrack and Matthew Grimes were both found not guilty.

+Trump administration

+In December 2024, President Trump nominated Barrack as the new US ambassador to Turkey.
+The Senate confirmed him in a 60–36 vote on April 29, 2025.
+He presented his credentials to Turkish President Recep Tayyip Erdoğan on May 14, 2025.
+He was also selected by Trump as the newUnited States Special Envoy for Syria on May 23, 2025.
+He later brokered the July 2025 ceasefire between Israel and Syria amid the Southern Syria clashes, urging Druze, Bedouin, and Sunni factions to disarm and promoting a unified Syrian identity with regional support from Turkey and Jordan.

+In August 2025, Barrack was heavily criticized in Lebanon after telling a group of journalists to "act civilized" and describing them as "animalistic" as they questioned him about the Trump Administration's plans for the south of the country, prompting outrage from the Lebanese media and journalists' union.
+The Lebanese presidency issued a statement expressing regret over the comments by "one of its guests".
+The backlash caused Barrack to cancel a planned trip the following day to South Lebanon.
+He later apologized over the remarks.

 Personal life

-Barrack and his most recent wife divorced in 2016.
+In 2014, Barrack married Rachelle Roxborough until they divorced in 2016.
 He has six children.

 His family is based in Los Angeles, California.
 He also owns a 1,200-acre mountain ranch near Santa Barbara, California, as well as Happy Canyon Vineyards in the Happy Canyon of Santa Barbara AVA, and a tasting room in downtown Santa Barbara.
 He is Roman Catholic.
 In 2014, Barrack bought a house in Santa Monica for $21 million, which he later sold for $35 million, the highest price for a residence in that area.
 In 2017, he purchased a $15.5 million home in Aspen, Colorado.

-Barrack was reportedly a friend of hedge fund billionaire and convicted sex offender Jeffrey Epstein.
-In his 2018 book, Fire and Fury: Inside the Trump White House, journalist Michael Wolff referenced Barrack, together with Donald Trump, as a "set of nightlife musketeers" with Epstein throughout the 1980s and 1990s.